ala-jaidi/python_test_solol/README.md

 * Sklearn

 ## Assumptions
-* Printer Paper is used as a reference (Height/Width is known and White background will help in Preprocessing)
+* Printer Paper is used as a reference (Height/Width is known and White background will help in Preprocessing).
+You can also use a credit card by specifying `--reference credit_card`.
+  A standard credit card measures **85.6mm x 53.98mm**.
 * Foot should be in center, touching one edge of paper.
 * Floor color should be different than white.
 * Image should be clicked form top angle.